For This Guy, Lady Luck Trumps the Grim Reaper

 It Just Keeps Getting Better!

 When the news asked Bill to re-create the scene where he scratches the ticket to reveal he has won a car, he was eager to do it.
-Except, instead of turning to the camera to exclaim that he won a car, he exclaims something altogether different.
+Except, instead of turning to the camera to exclaim that he won a car, he yells something altogether different.

 Yep, the guy wins the lottery live!
 He immediately calls his fiancé to tell her he has won $250,000 and they can finally get a house.

-Needless to say, the news crew definitely were the ones to be the first to break that story.
+Needless to say, the news crew were the ones to be the first to break that story.

 Bill’s luck truly had changed.